 Athlete Photo Gallery

 As a member of the inaugural U.S. Olympic slopestyle team, Kenworthy made his country and sport proud by crushing the Russian slopestyle course and taking home the silver medal.
 He stood on the podium alongside his fellow teammates, Joss Christensen and Nick Goepper, who together swept the podium for the USA.
 It was only the third U.S. podium sweep in Winter Olympic Games history.
-While in Sochi, Kenworthy made headlines by adopting a family of stray dogs he met on the streets of the Olympic town and has been working with the International Humane Society to raise awareness for the cause.
+While in Sochi, Kenworthy made headlines by adopting a family of stray dogs he met on the streets of the Olympic town and has since been working with the International Humane Society to raise awareness for the cause.

 A Telluride native, Kenworthy first gained recognition for his park skiing with one of his ski movie edits he posted on the Internet.
 Shortly thereafter he began filming with well-known ski production companies and ascending through the elite freeskiing ranks.